pinapelz/DalamudPlugins/README.md

 # DalamudPlugins
-This repository serves experimental Dalamud plugins I've created.
-If for whatever reason you want them...
+This repository serves the Dalamud plugins I have created or modified
 ###
 Settings -> Experimental -> Custom Plugin Repositories
 ###